If you have purchased "off the plan," and are nearing completion of construction ("settlement "),here are the steps you should take.

 Apply for finance.

-You will need to put all your personal income statements together, as well as your tax return information etc.
+You will need to put all your personal income statements together, a statement of assetst/liabilities, as well as around 2 or 3 years tax returns, and maybe an employment agreement.

-All of this takes time, so it is wise to START your application three months prior, BUT not too early, as the Banks loan approbval usually only lasts for three months.
+All of this takes time, so it is wise to START your application FOUR months prior, BUT not too early, as the Banks loan approval usually only lasts for three months.

-By applying early, this will enable you to prepare for any potential hiccups or missing documents you may need to supply.
+By applying early, this will enable you to prepare for any potential hiccups, delays or missing documents you may need to supply.

 Now is the time to notify your Solicitor of the forthcoming settlement, and advise them of the Bank you intend using.